syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Dealing-with-ColorPickerPalette.md

 ![ColorPickerPalette with custom color tab](Dealing-with-ColorPickerPalette_images/CustomColorPanel.png)

-N> If we set `IsCustomTabVisible` and `IsStandardTabVisible` property value as `false`, then MoreColor panel automatically hides.
+N> If we set `IsCustomTabVisible` and `IsStandardTabVisible` property value as `false`, then MoreColor option automatically hides.

 ## Color changed notification

 The selected color changed in `ColorPickerPalette` can be examined using [ColorChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~ColorChanged_EV.html) event.
-The `ColorChanged` event contains the old and newly selected color values.
+The `ColorChanged` event contains the old and newly selected color values in the `OldValue`, `NewValue` properties.

 {% tabs %}
 {% highlight xaml %}